copyrip/README.md/README.md

 [create an anchor](#anchors-in-markdown)

 ## notes

-(#define-show)

-The 'shows' are hybrid performances both similar as 'in-person' lectures and broadcasted online as a streaming video.

-### show.define
-The 'shows' are hybrid performances both similar as 'in-person' lectures and broadcasted online as a streaming video.
+[O] The 'shows' are hybrid performances both similar as 'in-person' lectures and broadcasted online as a streaming video.